xSova/Contact-Service/README.md

 - **Phone Number** (required): 10-digit phone number.
 - **Address** (required): Contact's address (max 30 characters).

-## ContactService Class
+## TaskService Class
-The ContactService class manages the storage and manipulation of Contact objects.
+The TaskService class manages the storage and manipulation of Contact objects.
 It allows:
 - Adding new contacts.
 - Deleting contacts by their ID.
 - Updating contact fields using a map for flexible updates.